-Rap Superstar Cardi B is going to trial… over a tattoo.
-Yes, you heard it right, and we doubt she “likes it like that”.
-Cardi B is headed to court for photoshopping a man’s tattoo on the cover for her mixtape “Gangsta Bitch Music Vol. 1.”.
-The tattoo in question belongs to a man named Kevin Brophy Jr. who alleges that Cardi B misappropriated his likeness in a “a misleading, offensive, humiliating and provocatively sexual way” in an effort to launch her career, according to The Hollywood Reporter.
+Rap superstar Cardi B is going to trial… over a tattoo.
+Yes, you heard that right, and we doubt she “likes it like that”.
+Cardi B is headed to court for photoshopping a man’s tattoo on the cover for her mixtape “Gangsta Bitch Music Vol. 1”.
+The tattoo in question belongs to a man named Kevin Brophy Jr., a tattoo model who works for a surfing and lifestyle company in Newport Beach, California, according to hitc.com, who alleges that Cardi B misappropriated his likeness in a “a misleading, offensive, humiliating and provocatively sexual way” in an effort to launch her career, according to The Hollywood Reporter.

 We’re not going to attach the mixtape cover to this blog because…. well, it is pretty sexual, but you can view it here.

-Cardi B argued that the mixtape cover image is a transformative fair use of Brophy’s likeness during a summary judgement motion.
-But the Judge was not having it.
-U.S. District Court Judge Cormac Carney rejected fair use because it would simply allow the rapper victory at the pretrial stage, according to The Hollywood Reporter.
+Cardi B argued that the mixtape cover image is a transformative fair use of Brophy’s likeness during a summary judgement motion, but the Judge was not having it.
+U.S. District Court Judge Cormac Carney rejected Cardi’s fair use defense because it would simply be handing the rapper a pretrial victory.

 “To constitute a transformative fair use, the revised image must have significant transformative or creative elements to make it something more than mere likeness or imitation,” writes Carney.
 “A reasonable jury in this case could conclude that there are insufficient transformative or creative elements on the GBMV1 cover to constitute a transformative use of Plaintiff’s tattoo.”